Yuvii2102/Core-Java-Projects/README.md

 ## 3. Arrays and Strings

+Array

+- An Array is a data structure in Java that is used to store multiple values of the same data type in a single variable.

+- Collection of elements of the same data type stored in contiguous memory locations.

+- Each element in an array is stored at a specific index position, starting from 0.

+Example - int[] numbers = {10, 20, 30, 40};

+- Stores same data type elements

+- Fixed size

+- Index starts from 0

+- Stored in continuous memory

+String

+- A String in Java is an object that represents a sequence of characters.

+Example - String name = "Yuvi";

-In this class we tackle a common interview question: Counting the number of vowels and consonants in a string array specified by the user.
+In this concept we'll tackle a question: Counting the number of vowels and consonants in a string array specified by the user.

 `VowelsConsonants.java` contains the solution and here is a demo output: